 If you configured and started the network connection during installation, you can register the system now using the graphical interface.
-If you didn’t activate your network connection, follow the instructions below to register with the
+If you didn’t activate your network connection, follow the instructions below to register with the subscription-manager CLI.

 To register your system, click Subscription Manager.
 On the next screen, if you need to configure a proxy click Configure Proxy, otherwise click Next.

 On the following screen, enter your Red Hat username and password.
 When you joined Red Hat Developers, a Red Hat account was created for you.
 This the login that you use for Red Hat sites such as the Red Hat Customer Portal, access.redhat.com.
 Then, click Register.

 On the Confirm subscription screen, if more than one subscription is listed, select Red Hat Developer Subscription.
 Then, click Attach.
 When registration completes, click Done.